-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Petrolympic Ltd. ("Petrolympic" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the years ended December 31, 2012 and 2011.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Petrolympic Ltd. ("Petrolympic" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2013.
 This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the years ended December 31, 2012 and December 31, 2011, together with the notes thereto.
+This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the years ended December 31, 2013 and December 31, 2012, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 The Company's consolidated financial statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
-Information contained herein is presented as of April 26, 2013, unless otherwise indicated.
+Information contained herein is presented as of April 7, 2014, unless otherwise indicated.

-For the purposes of preparing this MD&A, management, in conjunction with the board of directors, considers the materiality of information.
+For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors, considers the materiality of information.
 Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of Petrolympic common shares; (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
-Management, in conjunction with the board of directors, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.
+Management, in conjunction with the Board of Directors, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.